groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-groupdocs-comparison-document-management/_index.md

 comparer.add(SampleFiles.TARGET1_WORD);
 ```

-**Real-world scenario:** In a contract management system, your source might be the original contract, and the target could be the revised version from the legal team.
+**Real‑world scenario:** In a contract management system, your source might be the original contract, and the target could be the revised version from the legal team.

 ### Part 2: Generating Page Previews